 Built completely from scratch, it started out life as a Traxxas hobby-grade RC car, of which LHP also uses in several of in its STEM and training programs, including a new Autonomous Vehicle Technology course in its LHPu division.
 Now run with an NVIDIA Xavier, it is designed to serve as a testing and development platform for years to come.
 While it is currently running LIDAR and a depth-sensing camera for navigation, it is designed to integrate other technologies that LHP is also helping to pioneer, notably LiFi and 5G for V2X communication capabilities, which are believed to be instrumental in transportation automation in the long term.
 This car is also currently serving as a test vehicle for a master’s thesis in predictive maintenance and machine learning by a student out of Italy at the University of Bologna, in partnership with LHP Europe.
 For this demonstration, we will have various objects to place in front of the vehicle path, demonstrating the ability to safely, stop, correct, and continue on.

 To build "AR (Augmented Reality) commerce" experience by breaking paper menu barriers (with AR Portion, real-time translation, allergy alarm, online ingredient, etc).
-This will be displayed by Li Zhang, Professor of Visual Communication Design, Purdue.
+Designed and conceived by Visual Communication Design graduate student Fanfei Zhou, VCD MFA, 2019 This will be displayed by Li Zhang, Professor of Visual Communication Design, Purdue.

 Purdue University, 610 Purdue Mall, West Lafayette, IN, 47907, 765-494-4600